juju/docs/src/en/tutorial-client-basic.md

 ### Viewing the model status

 The `status` command is one that you'll use often.
-It gives current information for a given model.
+It gives live information for a given model.

 ```bash